 The XE-7 benefitted further from the deal between Minolta and the Germans through the inclusion of a Leitz-Copal vertically traveling, electronic, metal-bladed shutter.
 This mechanism is faster and more reliable than competitors’ shutters, and capable of exposures between 1/1000 of a second to four seconds, including Bulb mode.
 When switched to Auto mode the camera operates under aperture-priority and varies the shutter speed steplessly, while Manual mode makes for a selectable shutter speed in whole stop increments.
 This shutter is more reliable than the cloth plane shutters commonly found in most Japanese SLRs, and it has an exceptionally quick lag speed of 38ms, which is among the very best of any manufacturer.

 The exposure system of the XE-7 is also among the best of its time, using two overlapping CdS cells mounted on the pentaprism to take separate readings.
 The reading of each cell affects the value of the other to automatically yield optimum exposure in every situation.
-Additionally when using Minolta MC (meter-coupled) lenses, metering is done at full aperture.
-This means that the viewfinder remains at its maximum brightness regardless of the lenses aperture setting.
+Minolta was the first camera maker to employ this method of metering, a technology subsequently adopted by virtually every manufacturer in some form or another.
+Meter readings are taken at wide-open aperture, which means that the viewfinder remains at its maximum brightness regardless of the lens’ aperture setting.
 This makes composing your shot and focusing incredibly easy, with the lens only stopping down at the moment of shutter release.
-Minolta was the first camera maker to employ this method, a practice subsequently adopted by virtually every manufacturer.

 Lenses are plentiful, as the XE-7 uses Minolta’s ubiquitous SR bayonet mount, meaning all vintage MC / MD lenses will mount directly.
 These interchangeable lenses are some of the best lenses by any manufacturer, both vintage and modern.
 Optically the lenses are wonderful, with most examples producing fantastic crispness across the entire frame, excellent contrast, and superb bokeh.
 Add to this the full metal construction of most MC/MD Rokkor lenses, perfectly weighted and smooth focusing rings, and a minimal instance of oily aperture blades, and its easy to understand why those who “know” typically covet this old glass.
 Minolta produced over 35 models ranging from 7.5mm circular fisheye to the extreme telephoto 1600mm, the longest focal length ever made available for purchase by any of the major manufacturers.